 Sandy Ground, is a sleepy village by day, but at night turns into Anguilla’s ‘entertainment capital’.
 Bars and restaurants buzz with music, dancing and general merriment.
 If you prefer a more sedate evening, enjoy the sunset from Crocus Hill, Anguilla’s highest point and visit the fine dining restaurant.

-Shoal beach is the place to participate in snorkelling, scuba diving or just relaxing and taking in the breath taking blue waters.
+Shoal beach is the place to participate in snorkelling, scuba diving or just relaxing in the breath taking blue waters.
 The nearby fishing village, Island Harbour, is definitely worth a visit to watch the fisherman at work and to sample some of the local cuisine.

 Boat racing is Anguilla’s national sport and passion.
 Racing takes place throughout the season, with the culmination of the Champion of Champions in August where spectators line the beach roads to cheer on their team.